talentprotocol/creator-score-miniapp/planning/project-plan.md

 ### Step 1: User Profile Display

-- [ ] Get wallet address from Farcaster context using Neynar API
+- [ ] Get all wallet addresses with the user FID using Neynar API
 - [ ] Fetch and display Builder Score and level from Talent Protocol API
 - [ ] Create visual level indicator component
 - [ ] Add loading and error states